cavo789/vbs_classes/readme.md

-# Windows - Script utilities
+# Windows - Script utilities for Windows & MS Office

+> See also my [MS Access repository](https://github.com/cavo789/ms_access) which contains vba code for MS Access (to place in a module)

 This repository contains VBS classes that will help Windows users to collect a list of files based on extensions (see `classes/ScanFolder.vbs`) and utilities to work with MS Access databases (see `classes/MSAccess.vbs`)